 1. SIHRMIU 2-Pack Nylon Scented Chew Toys

-- Branch-inspired shape is easy for dogs to hold and chew
+- Paw-friendly shape: Easy for puppies to hold and chew independently

-Compared to single-scent toys, this set prioritizes sensory variety and durability.
-However, the hard nylon may not be suitable for older dogs or those with sensitive teeth.
+Compared to unscented or single-scent toys, this set prioritizes sensory variety and durability.
+The tradeoff is that nylon toys can be too hard for very young or sensitive puppies.

 2. Fuufome Alligator Chew Toy Large Dog